kognifai/PoseidonNext-Framework/SDK-documentation/Common-Data-Service.md

 # Description
 The common data service is used to fetch data from any time series data provider.
-For that, the data provider must be registered at first place in the common data service tagged with the realm name.
+You must register the data provider at first place in the common data service tagged with the realm name.

 ## Data provider

-Common data service supports various type of data provider and they can be registered as following:
+Common data service supports various types of data provider and they can be registered as following:

 ```typescript
 interface ICommonDataService {